grwells/Projects/I61_Internship/Project_Documentation/project_details.md

 #### CONFIGURING C++ HEADERS:
-In order for the compiler to run, the header files must be stored in /usr/local/include, /usr/include, or any of the directories listed by "gcc -print-prog-name=cc1plus` -v".
+In order for the compiler to run, the header files must be stored in /usr/local/include, /usr/include, or any of the directories listed by

+	gcc -print-prog-name=cc1plus` -v